BastelPichi/MineCryptoOnWifiRouter/README.md

 # MineCryptoOnWifiRouter

  <b>Warning!
-This is still under development.
-Everything at your own risk.</b>
+This is still under development, but its mostly working by now.</b>

  This is a small Tutorial that shows you how to mine DuinoCoin on a wifi router.  <a href="https://duinocoin.com">DuinoCoin</a> is a crypto that can even be mined on such low power devices.